andrewmcwattersandco/git-fetch-file/README.md

 **SYNOPSIS**
 ```
-git fetch-file remove <path> [<target_dir>]
+git fetch-file remove <path> [<target>]
 ```

 **DESCRIPTION**

 Removes a file or glob pattern from the tracking manifest (`.git-remote-files`).
 The local file is not deleted - only the tracking entry is removed.

-If multiple entries exist for the same path (tracking to different target directories), you must specify the target directory to disambiguate which entry to remove.
+If multiple entries exist for the same path (tracking to different targets), you must specify the target to disambiguate which entry to remove.

 **OPTIONS**